KangpingYi2023/ParaJoin/README.md

 This repo is the implementation of ParaJoin: A Parallelism-aware Approximate Filtered Similarity Join Method in Vector Databases

+## Requirements

+- A modern C++ compiler that supports C++17
+- CMake 3.23.1 or higher
+- OpenMP, TBB, Faiss

 ## Quick Start

 ### Build